2013 Czech Anti-Roma protests: Reactions by Czech organizations

 Zdeněk Ryšavý of Romea.cz dubbed the protests as "The largest hunt for Roma in the modern history of the Czech Republic".

 On 24 August 2013, IUSTITIA set up a hotline for Roma who had been attacked during the protests.

 On 10 September 2013, the Czech Helsinki Committee wrote a report which said that the position of the Roma in the Czech Republic is "rapidly deteriorating" and that negative anti-Roma sentiments are growing and that Roma citizens are being labeled as the culprits of various problems in Czech society which is resulting in more and more people turning their anger against the Roma population.
 The report also noted that anti-Roma demonstrations and marches participates include not only members of the Czech far-right, but also more and more people from the general population of the Czech Republic.

 Per the Security Information Service, anti-Roma sentiments among ordinary citizens of the Czech Republic could potentially represent a greater danger than extremist groups.
-Of the 272 Anti-Roma protests in 2013 that were organized by political extremists, 132 were organized by right-wing extremists and 140 were organized by left-wing extremists.